Is your heart older than you are?

 Testing is a good way to detect high blood pressure early so that you can take steps to improve and protect your health.

-Testing is done at the CCCHD on Monday, Wednesday and Friday from
+Testing is done at the CCCHD; walk in on Monday, Wednesday and Friday from

 7:30AM to11:00AM and 12:00 Noon to 5:00PM.
 Closed 11:00AM to 12:00Noon